Mansfield Melancon Injury Lawyers in Louisiana

 What Does “Fault” Mean in a Car Accident?

 Fault refers to the party—or parties—responsible for causing the crash through negligence.
-Negligence occurs when someone fails to act with reasonable care, such as:
+Negligence occurs when someone fails to act with reasonable care, such as distracted driving, speeding, following too closely, running a red light, failing to yield, or driving under the influence.

 How Fault Is Determined After a Crash